Forest - Hunting Strength

 There is a saying: “The first wife is chosen by the mother.”

-Elder mother must approve my first mate.
+Elder mother must approve my first mate, but I know then.

 Nanik will be the first of my wives, and the heart of my family.